 Workshops for children

-During the school holidays, there are often creative workshops/tours on offer for the children, so do check with the Tourist Office for details.
+During the school holidays, there are often creative workshops/tours on offer for the children, so do check with the Tourist Office / FB page for details.

 My elder son and I were delighted with a visit during the spring holidays 2016.
 He played a treasure hunt linking photos to objects and furniture in the museum and then, after a talk about springtime in the olden days in the Alps, he made a colourful spring crown.
 We had a lot of fun and learned lots, so thank you to the lovely Cécile for such an informative and creative visit!
-Ssee here for the creative workshops on offer for the spring holidays 2017.
+See here for the creative workshops on offer during the next school holidays.

-July and August: every day (except Tuesday) from 14h to 18h;
+July and August: every day (except Tuesday) from 10h to 13h and from 14h to 18h;

 Pass Musée: 12€ (unlimited access for a year to all the museums of the Chamonix Mont Blanc Valley!)